Table of Contents

 Activities To Avoid or Change:

-Avoid the activities that aggravate this like jutting your chin forward to look at the computer screen, bobbing your head up and down as when discussing the expensive wine list, or craning your head up to paint the crown molding.
+Avoid the activities that aggravate this, like jutting your chin forward to look at the computer screen.
+Additionally, bobbing your head up and down, like going back and forth between your monitor and written material on the desk, irritates this problem.
+And, craning your head up to paint the crown molding tightens these muscles too.
 If you watch videos of people painting crown molding, You’ll see that most of them stand on a stool so that their head is almost level with the molding.

 For Temporary Relief: